Mindanao: Tourism

 Major tourist spots are scattered throughout Mindanao, consisting mostly of beach resorts, scuba diving resorts, surfing, museums, nature parks, mountain climbing, and river rafting.
 Siargao, best known for its surfing tower in Cloud 9, also has caves, pools, waterfalls, and lagoons.
 There are archaeological sites, historical ruins, and museums in Butuan.
 White Island is a popular tourist spot in Camiguin.
 The Duka Bay and the Matangale dive resorts in Misamis Oriental offer glass bottomed boat rides and scuba diving lessons.
 Cagayan de Oro has beach resorts, the Mapawa Nature Park, white water rafting and kayaking, museums, and historical landmarks.
 Ziplining is the main attraction at the Dahilayan Adventure Park and rock wall climbing at Kiokong in Bukidnon.
 Iligan City has the Maria Cristina Falls, Tinago Falls, nature parks, beaches, and historical landmarks.
-There are parks, historical buildings, the Vinta Ride at Paseo del Mar, boat villages, 11 Islands (commonly called as Onçe Islas), 17th-century Fort Pilar Shrine & Museum and the world-renowned Pink Sand Beach of Sta.
+There are parks, historical buildings, the Vinta Ride at Paseo del Mar, boat villages, 11 Islands (commonly called as Onçe Islas), 17th-century Fort Pilar Shrine and Museum and the world-renowned Pink Sand Beach of Sta.
 Cruz in Zamboanga City.
 There are festivals, fireworks, and the Beras Bird Sanctuary in Takurong City.
 Davao has Mt Apo, parks, museums, beaches, historical landmarks, and scuba diving resorts.